Seminars, Meetings and Events

 Jim McGinnis Memorial Lecture

-The Department of Molecular Genetics and Microbiology will host the Thirty-Fifth Annual Jim McGinnis Memorial Lecture on March 26, 2013.
-This year's speaker is David Bartel, PhD.
+The Department of Molecular Genetics and Microbiology will host the Thirty-Seventh Annual Jim McGinnis Memorial Lecture on March 26, 2015.
+This year's speaker is Arturo Casadevall, MD, PhD.

 Reception to follow lecture